The Art of No Complaining

 I've started over fourteen times since 6:00a.m.

-It is shocking to me how hard it is not to make one complaint in just a single hour let alone 24.
+It is shocking to me how hard it is not to make a single complaint in just an hour, let alone 24.

 What this exercise will do is bring you back to the present moment - the HERE and NOW, where your child lives, and guide you to re-focus your attention on the good things in your life.